benjlis/eabcc-presentation/slides.md

 ---
 # Using it to build a corpus
 1. Run pdf2mbox on the PDF emails to extract email metadata and text
-2. Database the metadata and text (in our case using PostgreSQL with full text search)
+2. Database the metadata and text (in our case, using PostgreSQL with full-text search)
 3. Improve the discoverability by performing NER and topic modeling.
-4. Build a simple GUI (in our case using Streamlit)
+4. Build a simple GUI (in our case, using Streamlit)

 Check it out: [COVID-19 Archive Prototype](https://covid19-prototype.history-lab.org/)